 As a result, many people feel compelled to spend money they don’t yet have.
 Or, they don’t budget properly and simply don’t realize they’ve overspent until it’s too late.

-A few of the reasons why people tend to stay in debt include:
+But for now, lets explore a few of the reasons why people tend to stay in debt include: